Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 A formula should be disabled to indicate to users that the formula cannot be used and may be removed in the future.
 Disabled formulae may not be able to build from source and may not have working bottles.
 Users who choose to attempt to install disabled formulae will likely run into issues.

-The most common reasons for disabling are when the formula cannot be built from source (meaning no bottles can be built), has been deprecated for a long time, the upstream repository has been removed, or the project has license issues that are not compatible with homebrew/core.
+The most common reasons for disabling are when the formula cannot be built from source (meaning no bottles can be built), has been deprecated for a long time, the upstream repository has been removed, or the project has no license.

 **Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**